- Dr. Mark Levine Named to the Order of Canada

 Dr. Timothy Whelan has been appointed Associate Chair, Research effective September 1, 2015.
-Dr. Whelan holds a Tier I CRC Chair in Breast Cancer Research.
-His leadership in key clinical trials has led to practice change on an international level.
-His research has always been well informed by his appreciation that every patient's priorities are different and that these priorities help drive the questions we pursue through research.
-As Associate Chair, Research, Tim will be refreshing and developing the Department's strategic plan for research and developing mechanisms to create an energetic environment that fosters and applies research that supports excellence in cancer care for our patients and for the health care system.
-See more
+As Associate Chair, Research, Dr. Whelan will be refreshing and developing the Department's strategic plan for research and developing mechanisms to create an energetic environment that fosters and applies research that supports excellence in cancer care for our patients and for the health care system.
+Read more

 Dr. Tim Whelan's research, which examined the addition of regional nodal irradiation to whole-breast irradiation compared with whole-breast irradiation alone, is the lead article in the prestigious New England Journal of Medicine.
 Read more

 Dr. Gregory Pond received a five year $1.5M OICR Investigator Award to continue his work on the design, conduct, analysis and interpretation of clinical trials research.

 Dr. Bindi Dhesy, was awarded Outstanding Clinical Teacher of the Year in Medical Oncology.
 Dr. Raimond Wong, was awarded Outstanding Clinical Teacher of the Year in Radiation Oncology